 In 2016, Mr. David Tilis, Senior Vice President and Chief Strategy Officer, joined the Bank's management team to lead the launch of our Strategic Programs.
-We also launched the development of FinView[TM] that year.
+We also launched the development of FinViewTM that year.

 In 2018, we opened a loan production office in Rockville Centre, New York primarily to support our Strategic Programs and SBA lending program.
 Mr. James Noone also joined the Bank in 2018 as Executive Vice President and Chief Credit Officer.
 Mr. Noone implemented comprehensive processes leading to a significant expansion of our SBA lending program.
-Also in 2018, in part based on analytics generated by FinView[TM], we began retaining selected Strategic Program loans.
+Also in 2018, in part based on analytics generated by FinViewTM, we began retaining selected Strategic Program loans.

-In 2019, to further solidify our mutually beneficial relationship, the Company issued additional shares of its common stock, representing 10.9% of the Company's outstanding common stock, to certain members of BFG in exchange for a 10.0% membership interest in BFG.
-The BFG ownership interest that we acquired through this transaction is comprised of Class A Voting Units representing approximately 5.0% of both the voting membership interests of BFG and Class B Non-Voting Units representing approximately 5.0% of the aggregate membership interests of BFG.
+In 2019, to further solidify our mutually beneficial relationship, the Company issued additional shares of its common stock, representing 10.9% of the Company's outstanding common stock at the time of purchase, to certain members of BFG in exchange for a 10.0% membership interest in BFG.
+The BFG ownership interest that we acquired through this transaction is comprised of Class A Voting Units representing approximately 5.0% of both the voting membership interests and the aggregate membership interests of BFG and Class B Non-Voting Units representing approximately 5.0% of the aggregate membership interests of BFG.

-In 2020, the Company issued 45,000 warrants to purchase shares of our common stock to certain members of BFG in exchange for a right of first refusal to acquire, and an option to purchase, any and all membership interests in BFG until January 1, 2028.
-Such warrants were issued at an exercise price of \$40.00 per share and are not subject to vesting provisions.
+In 2020, the Company issued 270,000 warrants to purchase shares of our common stock to certain members of BFG in exchange for a right of first refusal to acquire, and an option to purchase, any and all membership interests in BFG until January 1, 2028.
+Such warrants were issued at an exercise price of \$6.67 per share and are not subject to vesting provisions.
 Unless otherwise exercised, the warrants issued by the Company will expire on March 31, 2028.
-As of June 21, 2021, BFG members beneficially owned an aggregate of 559,528 shares (including these warrants), or approximately 37.1% of our issued and outstanding common stock, as calculated in accordance with the SEC's beneficial ownership rules as discussed under "Principal Shareholders" below.
+As of November 12, 2021, BFG members beneficially owned an aggregate of 3,366,168 shares (including these warrants), excluding any shares that any such persons may purchase through the directed share program described in "Underwriting-Directed Share Program," or approximately 37.2% of our issued and outstanding common stock, as calculated in accordance with the SEC's beneficial ownership rules as discussed under "Principal Shareholders" below.
 See "Business-Relationship with Business Funding Group" below.
 Later in 2020, the Bank's diversification strategy was tested and, to date, proved resilient to the effects of the Covid-19 pandemic.
 Ms. Dawn Cannon also joined the Bank's management team as Executive Vice President and Chief Operating Officer to lead and expand our operational capabilities, including the growth of our POS lending programs as part of our long-term strategic plan.

-As of June 21, 2021, our directors and executive officers beneficially owned an aggregate of 522,246 shares, or approximately 34.1%, of our issued and outstanding common stock.
+As of November 12, 2021, our directors and executive officers beneficially owned an aggregate of 3,123,834 shares, excluding any shares that any such persons may purchase through the directed share program described in "Underwriting-Directed Share Program," or approximately 33.6%, of our issued and outstanding common stock.
 One of our directors is also a BFG owner whose ownership interest is further disclosed in "Risk Factors-Risks Related to this Offering and an Investment in Our Common Stock-Our executive management, board of directors, and BFG owners have significant control over our business" below.
+Mr. Michael O'Brien joined the Company's and the Bank's management team as Executive Vice President, Chief Compliance and Risk Officer and Corporate Counsel.